Skip to main content

 Why Events Like This Happen

-It would be easy to frame a story like this as a single bad actor in an otherwise healthy system.
-The reality is more complicated, and understanding that context may help families make better decisions going forward.
+It's tempting to chalk this up to one bad actor in an otherwise healthy system.
+The reality is messier than that, and understanding why can help families make better decisions going forward.

 State licensing and Medicaid oversight systems are often reactive rather than proactive.
 Problems are typically identified after families are already affected, not before.
 That is not an excuse.
 It is a reality that families should factor into how they evaluate and choose providers.